-- Electronic submission of an intent to take the comprehensive exam (form "Declaration of Qualification for Ph.D.
-Comprehensive Examination" found on page 30) must be presented to the MSE Graduate Standards Committee Chair: before December 15th - Electronic submission of a written proposal (PDF file), exam statement (form "Ph.D.
-Comprehensive Examination Statement of Topical Areas and Personal Contribution to the

-Formulation of Ideas & Research" found on page 35) to the Graduate Standards Committee Chair (the 1st attempt): before January 15th
+- Electronic submission of an intent to take the comprehensive exam (form "Declaration of Qualification for PhD Comprehensive Examination") must be presented to the MSE GCSC Chair: before December 15th - Electronic submission of a written proposal (PDF file), exam statement (form "PhD Comprehensive Examination Statement of Topical Areas and Personal Contribution to the Formulation of Ideas & Research") to the GCSC Chair (the 1st attempt): before January 15th

 - Review of proposal by the student's committee members and the external examination chair.
-All reviewers will calculate a score and the external examiner will average the scores and submit comments/scores to the Graduate Standards Committee Chair by February 13th. - Feedback to the student on the written proposal by the Graduate Standards Committee Chair: by February 15th - The student should meet with each member of the examination committee for additional comments concerning the written proposal and topics: before March 15th - Oral examination is to be scheduled for the first attempt (if "pass" the written exam in the 1st attempt): before April 1st - If the student receives a "fail" in the first attempt of the written proposal, he/she should complete the following-- - Resubmission of a written proposal: before May 15th - Receive feedback from committee members/external reviewer (of the 2nd attempt of the written proposal): before September 1st - Prepare for the Oral exam the first attempt (if "pass" the written exam in the second attempt): before January 15th - If the student receives a "fail" in the first attempt of the oral exam, the time for the second attempt will be suggested by the committee.
-This second attempt must be completed before January 15th of the following year, or less than one year from the start date (to satisfy a Graduate School Regulation).
+All reviewers will calculate a score and the external examiner will average the scores and submit comments/scores to the GCSC Chair by February 13th. - Feedback to the student on the written proposal by the GCSC Chair: by February 15th - The student should meet with each member of the examination committee for additional comments concerning the written proposal and topics: before March 15th - Oral examination is to be scheduled for the first attempt (if "pass" the written exam in the 1st attempt): before April 1st - If the student receives a "fail" in the first attempt of the written proposal, he/she should complete the following-- - Resubmission of a written proposal: before May 15th - Receive feedback from committee members/external reviewer (of the 2nd attempt of the written proposal): before September 1st - Prepare for the Oral exam the first attempt (if "pass" the written exam in the second attempt): before January 15th - If the student receives a "fail" in the first attempt of the oral exam, the time for the second attempt will be suggested by the committee.
+This second attempt must be completed before January 15th of the following year, or less than one year from the start date to meet Graduate School Policies and Procedures.